 Be positive about your previous jobs

 The question about what happened at your previous job will come sooner or later.
-Even if you tell them something that isn’t very pleasant for them to hear try to emphasize on the positive things of it.
-Of course, there were some negatives but don’t dig on them.
+Even if you tell them something that isn’t very pleasant for them to hear try to emphasize the positive things about it.
+Of course, there were some negatives but don’t dig into them.
 Stick what you liked about your past jobs and speak mainly about those nicer things.
 That doesn’t mean you have to lie.
 Just stick to the things you liked and eventually tell them why you left.
 The interviewer will see you that way of an understanding person and that will leave a good impression.

 Show enthusiasm for the job

 You need to show somehow the interviewer that you are excited about the job.
 He or she will have to see some interest in you, that way he will know that you are serious.
 Smile and be polite.
 Try not to be confrontational and listen carefully when the interviewer is speaking, try not to interrupt.
 Ask intelligent questions about the company.
 Show some level of knowledge or even better study the company to get something more than the basic stuff that is expected of you.
 That will further show your interest and enthusiasm in the work.
 That could surprise the interviewer in a very good way.
 Ask about the future of the company and other question regarding the workplace.
 This could eventually be the difference between you getting the job or not.

 Even if you speak good, you are being polite, you have a strong interest in the job and everything is going well in the interview.
 You must show why exactly you think you are a good fit for the job.
 Tell them what you did better than the others in your previous jobs.
 Tell me what you could do best at the job you are in the interview for.
 Focus on your strengths and tell why you are the right man for the job and what you could possibly do better than the people currently working.
 Show confidence.
 But back up your confidence with facts.
 Try to sound self-aware, not cocky and the interviewer will see if you sound cocky and this could backfire badly.
 Just make the best impression you can so you can sell yourself to the person in front.